a-tabaza/genai_interview_questions/README.md

 ### How do you benchmark the performance of an embedding model?
 Metrics for benchmarking the performance of an embedding model include:
+- Recall
+- Precision
+- Hit Rate
 - Mean Reciprocal Rank (MRR)
 - Normalized Discounted Cumulative Gain (NDCG)
-- Hit Rate
-- Precision
-- Recall

 Recommended Reading:
 - [Evaluation measures (information retrieval)](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval))

-## Vector, Retrieval Databases and Indexes
+## Vector Retrieval, Databases and Indexes

 ### Quintessential Recommended Reading on Vector Retrieval
 - [Foundations of Vector Retrieval by Sebastian Bruch](https://arxiv.org/abs/2401.09350)